-Even though I tend to draw very peaceful looking characters in most of my pieces, I really like to play with emotions and take some time to do some fun exercises.
-The more exaggerated the better and you can play a lot with angry expressions!
+Even though I tend to draw very peaceful-looking characters in most of my pieces, I like to play with emotions and take some time to do some fun exercises.
+The more exaggerated, the better, and you can play a lot with angry expressions!

-Let’s go over, step by step, on how to draw an angry expression, so that in the end, you can draw your character looking furious and be able to play even more with drawing angry expressions!
+Let’s go over, step by step, how to draw an angry expression so that in the end, you can draw your character looking furious and be able to play even more with drawing angry expressions!

 Drawing Emotions using the Eyebrows

-When drawing any kind of expression, the eyebrows can do most of the work here!
+When drawing any expression, the eyebrows can do most of the work here!

 Not sure where to start with the Emotion?

 Draw the Eyebrow!
-Exaggerating a the curves of your eyebrows can change a lot on the expression of your character.
+Exaggerating the curves of your eyebrows can change a lot in the expression of your character.

-Try putting yourself in front of a mirror and study your reflection.
+Try putting yourself in front of a mirror and studying your reflection.

-As you go from expression to expression, you’ll notice that in every single one of them, the eyebrows play a very big part in emphasizing it!
+As you go from expression to expression, you’ll notice that in every single one of them, the eyebrows play a huge part in emphasizing it!

-Actually, there are a lot of artists and animators that work with a small mirror on their desk.
+There are a lot of artists and animators that work with a small mirror on their desks.

 This way, they can test and watch their reflections as a reference when drawing their characters.